**Almonds contain 6 grams of protein per ounce.

 With more forms to choose from than any other nut, there are countless ways to boost consumer satisfaction with almonds.
 They are a shining star of versatility, melding with butter and holding their form and irresistible, irreplaceable crunch in both wet and dry conditions.

-- Almonds are the top nut for global new product introductions in the bakery category.
-Almond bakery introductions grew 13% with Europe and North America as the leading global regions.1
+- Almonds are the top nut for global new product introductions in the bakery category, and new almond bakery introductions contributed to 21 percent of total nut introductions in 2015.1

 - According to Euromonitor, customers are seeking out a variety of quality indulgences and artisan preparations, a craving that almonds most certainly satisfy.